omargtdev/C-Learning/README.md

 It's easy to identify which theory you want to see or learn because I've given each one a descriptive name.

+## Why not markdowns?
+It's simple.
+Because It's easier to explain and saves more time to me.

 ## A bit of theory
 If you want to test any file, you need to compile it before you run it.
 I use `gcc` (GNU Compiler Collection) for compile them.